grundprinzip/dbconnect-plotly/README.md

 # Databricks Connect x Plotly

 This is a sample app on how to show how easy it is to build a new application using Databricks Connect and Plotly.
+All you need to get started is a Databricks cluster and this simple Python application.
+The dataset used in this application is the standard Databricks `samples` dataset.

 To get started, create a new virtual environment and install the reuired dependencies